 - When you submit an article, you will be asked to supply some keywords relevant to your work.
 If your article is accepted for publication, we will display these keywords on the published article, and they will be used to index your article, helping to make it more discoverable.
 When choosing keywords, think about the kinds of terms you would use when searching online for related articles.

 - Your abstract should give readers a brief summary of your article.
 It should concisely describe the contents of your article, and include key terms (especially in the first two sentences, to increase search engine discoverability).
-It should be informative, accessible and not only indicate the general scope of the article but also state the main results obtained and conclusions drawn.
+It should be informative, accessible and not only indicate the general aims and scope of the article, but also state the methodology used, main results obtained and conclusions drawn.
 The abstract should be complete in itself; it should not contain undefined acronyms/abbreviations and no table numbers, figure numbers, references or equations should be referred to.
 It should be suitable for direct inclusion in abstracting services and should not normally be more than 300 words.
 Some journals ask for abstracts to follow a particular structure.
 Check the instructions for specific journals to see if you need to submit a structured abstract.

 - This should be concise and describe the nature of the problem under investigation and its background.
 It should also set your work in the context of previous research, citing relevant references.
 Introductions should expand on highly specialized terms and abbreviations used in the article to make it accessible for readers.